intrntbrn/modalisa/README.md

 repeat the entire sequence or specify a count beforehand, making the process inefficient.

-`modalisa` addresses these shortcomings by keeping track of modifier states to provide a set of distinct input modes that can be tailored exactly to the user's needs for each key and at every stage of the sequence individually.
+`modalisa` addresses these shortcomings by providing a flexible hybrid approach.
+It keeps track of modifier states to provide distinct input modes that can be tailored to the user's needs for each key and at every stage of the sequence individually.
 It allows for traditional keybinds for common operations that can be repeated by holding down the modifier, while also enabling users to tap the modifier (like a leader key) to enter modal mode followed by a key sequence for less common commands.
 This flexibility makes it possible to transition into a more modal-esque keymap gradually without having to relearn most of the awesomewm controls.

+In addition, `modalisa` comes with a preconfigured default keymap that includes improved default awesomewm controls (and a lot more) to provide a starting point and to give an overview about the possibilities using this framework.

 ## ✨ Features